pg.1: The Enchanted Gallery's Rubber Stamps, pg.2: Mounting Foam, Acrylic Blocks & Other Rubber Stamps, pg. 3: Dominoes, Game Tiles, Dog Tags, Wood &

 |Using embossing powder over a rubber stamped image:

-damp ink.
-Lift your stamped paper up vertically, tap it gently a couple times to make the powder fall onto your work surface below.
-Return that excess powder to
+your stamped paper up vertically, tap it gently a couple times to make the powder fall onto your work surface below.
+Return that excess powder to it's jar.

 3) Turn on your heat gun (similar to a hair dryer with less wind and more heat) and hold it high above your image at a slight angle.
 This may take some practice

 because you want the powder to start to melt before getting blown around by the air coming from your gun.
 As the powder melts in one area, continue to move your heat

 gun to melt the remaining powder.
 (This doesn't take long, somewhere around 30 seconds usually.)